 Joshua Opolko

-Walkable 1:1 Scale Room: A Three.js WebXR Architecture Demo
+Walkable 1:1 Scale Pavilion: Architectural Daylighting in Three.js WebXR

 Why 1:1 scale changes everything

 Architectural drawings and 3D renders both suffer from the same perceptual failure: you look at them from the outside.
-A floor plan tells you a room is 10 by 14 metres, but that measurement carries no weight until you are standing inside it.
-A render shows you a room from a fixed camera angle, and you have no felt sense of how big the ceiling is relative to your own height.
+A floor plan tells you a room is 12 by 8 metres, but that measurement carries no weight until you are standing inside it.
+A render shows you a space from a fixed camera angle, and you have no felt sense of how big the ceiling is relative to your own height.

-At 1:1 scale in VR the ceiling in this demo is 4 metres above your head.
+At 1:1 scale in VR the ceiling in this demo is 3.2 metres above your head.
 Not above a miniature avatar.
 Above your head.
-The sofa is the right height to sit on.
-The window sills are at hip height.
-The dining table is exactly dining-table height.
+The roof overhang reads as an overhang because you are standing under it.
+The glazed facade is full-height glass because you are a person standing in front of it.
 These are spatial relationships that humans assess through embodied experience, not through numbers on a drawing, and WebXR makes them accessible directly in a browser without an install.

 For architectural design review, the implications are significant.
-Space-planning decisions that take multiple revision rounds in 2D, and that only occasionally get caught in rendered flythrough videos, become immediately apparent in a 1:1 walkthrough.
+Space-planning decisions that take multiple revision rounds in 2D become immediately apparent in a 1:1 walkthrough.
 A corridor that measures adequately on a plan can feel wrong the moment you are standing in it.
 A window sill height, a ceiling soffit, a stair headroom clearance: all of these self-reveal in VR in ways they simply do not on screen.

 Material setup (no textures)